Is there ever a wrong time to defend your faith?

 We Are At War

 The Christian faith is under constant attack by Satan and his minions.
 Persecution is on the rise, and we’d be foolish to believe it does not happen on a regular basis in our own country.
 Think of the Christian teen whose peers ridicule her when she bows her head for a quick lunchtime prayer in the cafeteria.
-Or the college student who listens to his economics professor bash the conservative views he has.
+Or the college student who listens to his economics professor bash his conservative views.
 It makes you angry, right?

 Anger is not a sinful emotion to have, however.
 It’s what you do with that anger that sometimes becomes sin.